nwalakarl/EventsMarketPlace/README.md

 }
 ```
 F. **One of the questions is: how do you verify that what you’ve done is correct.**
 By using TDD.
-This approach is used for this task using `TicketingSystem` Project.
-More tests can be written based on the requirements from the business.
+This approach can be used based on the requirements from the business.